Welcome to education

 Technical details of Sapiens Masterpieces NFTs

 Sapiens Masterpieces NFTs are immutable records on the XRP Ledger (XRPL), serving as proof of ownership of a specific address.
-However, this address is not a typical web address - it’s a content address, which is a string of letters and numbers that is unique to the exact digital file it represents.
+However, this address is not a typical web address - it's a Content Address, which is a string of letters and numbers that is unique to the exact digital file it represents.

 • Only One of Each